Can Technology Help Eliminate Senior Malnutrition?

 Senior malnutrition is a frighteningly widespread health issue, but some scientists are harnessing the power of technology to help seniors get the nutrition they need.

-March is National Nutrition Month, and while we can expect to hear a lot about what people can do to combat obesity, we might not hear as much about a more insidious issue: malnutrition.
 While obesity is indeed a worsening problem among older adults, senior malnutrition may not be getting the attention it deserves—even though 1-in-4 older Americans suffer from poor nutrition.
 In part this is because nutrition problems in seniors can be difficult to detect; sometimes such problems aren’t straightforward, such as hunger, but rather issues with vitamin or nutrient deficiencies, which may manifest in more subtle ways that just a tightening of the belt.
 That’s why researchers are harnessing the power of touchscreen technology to track older adults’ health and nutrition habits.

 What Does Technology Have to Do with Senior Nutrition?